zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/create/create.md

 9. Repeat steps 1 to 7 to enable the ggadmin user for **TargetADW**.
 Log out of Database Actions when you're done.

 In this lab, you created the OCI GoldenGate deployment and registered the source and target databases.
-You can now proceed to the next lab.
+You may now **proceed to the next lab**.

 ## Learn More